dimikot/ent-framework/gitbook/getting-started/vc-viewer-context-and-principal.md

 ## Build a Request VC Accessor Function

-The same way as `getServerSession()` gives us access to the user's session, let's build a function that returns us a VC instance for that user.
+The same way as `getServerSession()` gives us access to the user's session, let's build a function that returns a VC instance for that user.
 Technically, this function should work exactly the same way as `getServerSession()`: it will even use `session.user.email` field from there.

 And in case the user is not authenticated yet, we still need a "guest VC" to be returned by this function.
 Such VC can still access some "public" Ents (depending on their privacy rules).

-The VC instance should be "memoized" per the HTTP request, so if it's called multiple time, it should return the same object.
+The VC instance should be "memoized" per the HTTP request, so if the VC accessor function is called multiple time, it should return the same object.
 This is critical: otherwise, many Ent Framework features (like queries batching and caching) will just not work as they should.

 Different frameworks have different ways of attaching a property to the request object.
 In Next, the easiest way so far is to use `WeakMap` and `headers()` API function.
-(In Expres, you would likely just assign a value to `req.vc` in some middleware.)
+(In Express, you would likely just assign a value to `req.vc` in some middleware.)

 {% code title="ents/getServerVC.ts" %}
 ```typescript